atimpone/aws-foundation-journey/content/00-intro/06-faqs.md

 #### Future Role for Traditional Sandboxes
 Similar to other aspects of overall AWS account design, the guide intentionally avoids overloading your organization with the fuller "to be" state of capabilities too early in your cloud adoption journey.
 Depending on your needs, in the future and perhaps in the larger "foundation" stage of adoption or even earlier as a parallel workstream, the capability to provide truly isolated and ephemeral sandbox AWS accounts to support a specific set of use cases may be addressed.

-## Federated Access to AWS Platform

-### Q: Why isn't federated access addressed from the start?

-Based on our experience, it can commonly take several weeks for an organization to go through the necessary preparation and execution to get true federated access into place.
-The minimal form of the foundation uses locally managed groups and users in AWS SSO for the first few weeks until a more desirable federated access capability is established as a fast follow-on capability.

 ## Cloud Resource Naming and Tagging